- Ibriy (Hebrew) - shabbath, shab-bawth'; intens. from H7673; intermission.

 Modern man has perverted and changed this day as surely as he has perverted and changed everything else of Yahuwah, and turned it to his own devices through the traditions of men.

-This perversion of the day started as soon as the apostles left the scene.
+This perversion of the day started as soon as the delegates left the scene.
 It appears from historical records that the main reason for the movement away from the seventh day shabbath was the problems that the Roman Empire was giving the "Christians" at the time.
 They wanted to distance themselves from the Yahudiym so that they would be spared the trouble that was being handed the Yahudiym by the Rhomaios (Romans).
 Constantine, who was a sun worshiper ALL of his life, issued an edict concerning resting on the first day, but it had nothing to do with the "Christian" movement toward Sunday as the "Christian Sabbath."
 That edict just became one more flimsy piece of false evidence for modern "churches" to use as "proof" that the day had been changed.

 At the Council of Laodicea in 364 CE was passed Canon XXIX that says "Christians must not judaize by resting on the Sabbath, but must work on that day, rather honoring the Lord's Day; and, if they can, resting then as Christians.
 But if any shall be found to be judaizers, let them be anathema from Christ."
 Of course it was considered to be binding on the whole "Christian" world.